10 actions to close out the year.

 Here are 10 actions to add to your “to do” list to close out the year

 1. Create a “small tasks” list.
 We all have those pesky little jobs that are non urgent but really should be done.
 Make the most of this time to give yourself a deadline to get them done.
 You will feel satisfied and accomplished once they are finally checked off your to do list.

-4. Set up for career for success.
+4. Set up for career success.
 Take some time to reflect on the year that was.
 Acknowledge your growth, big wins and the successful projects completed.
-Pause to consider where you want you career to head next year.
+Pause to consider where you want your career to head next year.
 Think about your professional development and determine what skills, knowledge or experience will aid your career progression.

 5. Say thanks.
 Showing gratitude and appreciation goes a long way.
 Take the time to write a hand written note to clients, colleagues and mentors who have supported you throughout the year.
 Acknowledge what you appreciate … the more specific you can be, the better.

 6. Write a January to do list.
-I love to create an action list prior to taking leave so that on my return I can hit the ground running.
+I love to create an action list prior to taking leave so that, on my return, I can hit the ground running.
 It also minimises the risk of important jobs falling off the radar over the break.

 7. Clear your desk.
-I am sure that this one is not on the list just for me.
+I am sure this one is not on the list just for me.
 I have to confess that my desk is chaos much of the time but I LOVE the sense of clarity that comes from an uncluttered desk.
 And don’t just stop at tidying up your desk.
 Plan a total clear out.
-Give the shredder a workout, ditching old files and fill your bin with anything that’s no longer needed.
+Give the shredder a workout, ditch old files and fill your bin with anything that’s no longer needed.
 It is time to purge the old to allow space for the new.

 And while you are at it, take a look at your electronic filing system.
 Now’s the time to archive, reorganise and tidy up!